bennhub/Cypress-e2e-w-snapshots/README.md

-# cataAutomationE2E

-## Quick test to see how cypress Image Snapshot works
+# A Quick test to see how cypress Image Snapshot works

 **To Run Install Cypress and Cypress Image Snapshot**
 ----------------------------------------------------